egeste/esp32-arduino-ttgo-lora32-bte-mac-transmitter/README.md

 # TTGO LoRa32 Bluetooth/WiFi MAC Address Transmitter

-This is a device intended to provide the capability to detect the presence of devices in the depdloyment area, and allow that data to be received from a significant distance.
+This is a device intended to provide the capability to detect the presence of devices in an area, and allow that data to be received from a significant distance.
 This is useful for tracking neighborhood ingress and egress, and collecting evidence of actors operating within a given space.

 ## Arduino/Dependencies